TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 console.log(helloOdinite); // "Hello, Odinite!"
 ```

 You can use both default and named exports in the same file.
 Confusingly enough, there isn't really a universally agreed-upon rule for when to use either, outside of the fact that a file can have multiple named exports but only one default export.
 When it comes to only needing to export a single thing from a module, some people prefer using a default export whereas some prefer using a single named export.
-Both work so use whatever you prefer, or in the future, when working in a team, whatever your team prefers if they prefer a certain system.
+Both work so use whatever you prefer, or if working in a team, whatever the team prefers.

+Let's default export the greeting string from `one.js`, and export the farewell string as a named export.

 ```javascript
 // one.js